How to Flash Stock ROM on Samsung Devices using Odin Tool

 Odin tool comes as a standalone executable package having a quite simple design.
 You can very easily flash firmware, kernels and other images using Odin flashing tool.
 Samsung users with a little Android experience can understand and Odin.
 All you need to have the right firmware according to your device’s model number, otherwise flashing incorrect firmware will result in a bricked device.
 Most Android users don’t stick to single firmware or ROM always and frequently try new custom ROMs or flash kernels to improve performance.
-Odin has the ability to restore the partition table using a .pit file.
-This is the most secure method to manually install stock firmware on Samsung Galaxy devices.
+Odin can restore the partition table using a .pit file.
+This is the most secure method to install stock firmware on Samsung Galaxy devices manually.

 Similar Guide: How to Install TWRP Recovery On Samsung Devices Using Odin